appsinvellum/ptolemy/specs/md/ptolemy/Ptolemy.md

 The Ptolemy Machine works directly from a digital edition of Ptolemy's *Geography*.
 Its archival form is a TEI-compliant XML document, following markup conventions specified [here](markup/Markup.html).

+The central data structure is comprised of the 1264 lists containing site names with coordinate locations in longitude and latitude.
+The text's hierarchy of book and chapter defines the situation of each list in the proper continent and politcial unit (province of the Roman Empire, or "satrapy" of a foreign state).
+Within that hierarchy, each list contains data for a single combination of ethnic group, physical region, and geographic type.

-The first task to specify is extracting Ptolemy's data set from the archival TEI XML edition of the text.
+The Ptolemy Machine extracts from  the archival TEI XML edition of the text the two essential related data sets:  the 1264 lists, and the 6341 items with corrdinates contained in the lists.

-From an XML source text, we need to extract `list` items that contain paired `name` and `measure` elements.

-Citation hierarchy is book/chapter/section in `div/div/div`.
-Books ~ continents, chapters ~ provinces, sections ~ geotype.

-Rather than adding ever more markup to the XML, we will annotate these analytically.

-We will also align this edition with other analyses of Ptolemy.
+## Alignment with other projects ##

+The CITE Collection of sites could be aligned with the Bern database of Ptolemaic sites, and with identifiers in the Pleiades Gazetteer.

 ## Information about code dependencies ##